Pataphysicien/Xamarin.exercises/README.md

-# Xamarin.Exercises
-Contains a list of course exercises that I've worked on while learning  Xamarin
+Contains a list of course exercises that I've worked on while learning this cross-platform mobile development tool.

 <ol>